Key Takeaways

 1. Cognitive behavioral therapy (CBT)

 CBT is a type of psychotherapy that focuses on the connection between people’s thoughts, feelings, and behaviors.
-Considered to be one of the most common forms of psychotherapy, CBT can help treat a wide range of mental illnesses, including anxiety, depression, and eating disorders.
+Considered to be one of the most common forms of psychotherapy, CBT can help treat a wide range of mental health conditions, including anxiety, depression, and eating disorders.

 During CBT, behavioral therapists work with clients to understand how irrational thoughts may be contributing to dysfunctional behaviors and beliefs.
 From there, clients learn how to develop more constructive ways of thinking to improve emotional well-being and better cope with difficult situations.